sohailsomani/soso-state/README.md

 As this is a performance issue, it is currently left incomplete.

 However, it could be done with a context manager.
-Note that this would not prevent events from propagating so its probably useless:
+Note that in the case of an error, there will be events sent for the entire tree as it is being restored.

+This is probably fine.

 ```python
 from contextlib import contextmanager